Must-Have Website Design Basics

 Business websites don’t hold much value for people other than customers who want to avail of the company’s service.
 Let’s face it; not many people would like to spend their day scanning search engine results for the best e-commerce platform.

 Hence, it is part of the website design essentials, allowing customers to locate different elements faster.
-For example, people want to know the prices of products and services on a commercial website, highlighting under a large font.
+For example, people want to know the prices of each product and service on a commercial website, highlighting them in a large font.

-Consequently, consumers will easily find what they are looking for, making it worth their time and effort.
+Consequently, from a design perspective, consumers will easily find what they are looking for, making it worth their time and effort.

 9. Mobile View

-While web designing, it would be best to incorporate features that will make the page accessible on all digital devices; this is the core principle of responsive web design.
-Instead of focusing solely on how the website looks on a laptop, you need to ensure that mobile users can enjoy the same benefits.
+When designing websites, it is best to incorporate features that will make the page accessible on all digital devices.
+This is the core principle of responsive design.
+Instead of focusing solely on how the website looks on a laptop, you need to ensure that mobile users can enjoy the same benefits, especially for landing pages.

 Key Ecommerce Statistics

-In our experience, we have often seen how a quality website loses its value when viewed on a smartphone.
-Before you start designing, you must sit down with the designer and research elements that will look good on all mediums.
+In our experience, we have often seen how a quality website can lose its value in the eyes of a smartphone user.
+Before you start designing, you must sit down with the designer to discuss the information architecture and research elements that will look good on all mediums.

-Also, you may have to adjust and rearrange certain features, making them user-friendly.
+Also, you may have to adjust and rearrange certain features to make them user-friendly across different devices.
 That said, it’s not essential to incorporate all on-site attributes, as the website should appear uncluttered when viewed on smaller mobile devices.

-A crucial web design aspect for smartphones is having larger call-to-action buttons for enhanced user experience because it’s difficult to press smaller buttons on a small screen.
+A crucial web design aspect for smartphones is having larger calls-to-action buttons for enhanced user experience because it’s difficult to press smaller buttons on a small screen.

 Try to ensure that there are no issues with the links, that all the features align correctly and design a separate menu for smaller devices.